 When a company does hire a third party to help with technology evaluation, it would seem logical to reach out to a technology services company.
 After all, these companies specialize in delivering technology solutions — so they know technology the best, right?

-But, as the law of the instrument and Maslow’s hammer declare, “if all you have is a hammer, everything looks like a nail.”
+As the law of the instrument and Maslow’s hammer declare, “if all you have is a hammer, everything looks like a nail.”

 View technology as a means to an end, not as a destination.